 The unraveling of the mystery in full is the entire season.
 And it keeps you wondering and guessing and really attached.
 The suspense, along with themes of kids riding bikes around a neighborhood and forming important misfit connections to serve a central purpose that eludes the logic of adults, heavily parallels Stranger Things.
 But the wee characters in The OA aren’t quite as precocious or likable.
 Maybe that’s because they’re supposed to be sad, even beaten down.

 And for this reason, I’d say that–if I’m offering a charitable view of The OA–this show is what might happen if Stranger Things and The Life of Pi had a baby.
 Remember that movie?
 The tiger on the boat?
 An orangutan named Orange Juice?

 If you like both of those, then go in with their stories and techniques in the back of your mind.
-You might very well like the journey that you travel on with Prairie and gang.
+You might very well like the journey that you travel on with Prairie and gang, and the toying of reality versus coping-mechanism fantasy.
 And you will definitely be kept in suspense, especially as the show gets going.
-Give it a shot and keep your standards down here on earth.

 But if you are a person who doesn’t like ambiguity and demands answers, if you are still throwing things at your TV after watching The Sopranos finale, then this might not be for you.
 As it is, the show definitely suffers from sloppy writing, cheap tropes, and a disjointed ending.
 Brit Marling also struggles to pull off such an emotional character as believable and likable.
 And when you pile on a lackluster climax (again, I’m being charitable here), there is a high frustration risk.